dylan-chong/engr201-assignments/Final Report.md

 could have had notable implications.
 A censorship system would have greater implications than a fact-checking system because it involves choosing what information people will be able to see.
-The system could be exploited to affect people's beliefs, e.g. sway some right-wing citizens to become more left-wing.
+The system could be exploited to affect people's beliefs, e.g. influence some right-wing citizens to become more left-wing.

 #### - Potential For Future Biases

-Suppose that a fake news censorship system is in effect on some popular social media platform.
+Suppose that a fake news censorship system is in effect on some popular social media platforms.
 As described in an above section, the advertising revenue of fake new sources should now be reduced.
 Fake news sources would be incentivised to find ways of increasing revenue.
-Governments could also try to influence a system for the purposes of exercising control over the population.
+Governments, especially corrupt ones, could also try to influence a system for the purposes of exercising control over populations.

-One way for a fake news source to do this would be to interfere with the censorship process.
-They could bribe one or more fact checking organisations or social media companies to mark their articles as 'true'.
+One way to influence the system would be to bribe one or more fact checking organisations, or even social media companies, to mark certain articles as 'true'.
 Assuming that this would work on at least one fact checking organisation, the audience of their articles would be increased, along with advertising revenue.

 If the censorship system were to be introduced, there would be a large risk of at least one organisation being compromised.